kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 # Introduction

-A policy is a set of rules adopted by an organization to help achieve desired outcomes.
-Policies can be used to define rules or guidelines to help achieve desired behaviors across wide ranging concerns like costs, security, and productivity.
+A policy is a set of rules adopted by an organization to help achieve its desired outcomes.
+Policies can help guide behaviors across wide ranging concerns like costs, security, and productivity.
 For example, a corporate expense policy defines guidelines for employee purchases that the finance team can audit.

 In Information Technology (IT), policies define rules for system configurations and behaviors across domains like security, scale, resilience, and best practices.
 Policies that define rules for system controls can help represent these recommended practices in a declarative manner.
-Cloud native systems like Kubernetes are extensible, integrating policy management into the system configuration itself.
+Cloud native systems like Kubernetes are extensible and allow integrating policy management into the system configuration itself.
 Policy conformace is measured by reports which show the enforcement or audit of the desired system configuration state.
 This approach enables policy based governance of systems to realize overall audit readiness goals.

-A policy in Kubernetes serves as a digital contract between application owners, cluster administrators, and security stakeholders.
+In Kubernetes, a policy serves as a digital contract between application owners, cluster administrators, and security stakeholders.
 Kubernetes administrators deploy policies that describe what configurations and behaviors are allowed based on the organization’s security and compliance requirements.
-The policies are configured to allow, deny, or audit the configurations or behaviours of interest.
+The policies are configured to allow, deny, or audit the configurations and behaviours of interest.
 Such policies are typically authored collaboratively by operators and information security teams.
 A best practice is to manage the policies as versioned source code in an auditable fashion.

 Kubernetes has policy constructs as part of its [APIs](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) (e.g. a [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/)), and also allows external policy engines to run as part of the Kubernetes [control plane](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane) via [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) capabilities.
 This paper discusses both types of Kubernetes policies.